Advertiser Disclosure

 We may be compensated when you click on product links, such as credit cards, from one or more of our advertising partners.
 Terms apply to the offers below.
 See our Advertising Policy for more about our partners, how we make money, and our rating methodology.
 Opinions and recommendations are ours alone.

-Even though these 2 products are targeted toward 2 different consumer segments, people continue to compare the rewards and benefits offered by both cards.
+The Chase Sapphire Preferred® Card and the Platinum Card® from American Express are two of the most popular cards in the U.S., but even though these cards are targeted toward different consumer segments, people continue to compare the rewards and benefits offered by both cards.

-In this guide, we’ll take a look at the relative merits and drawbacks of these 2 cards.
+In this guide, we’ll take a look at the relative merits and drawbacks of the Chase Sapphire Preferred card and Amex Platinum card as we put them side by side.

-While the Chase Sapphire Preferred card and Amex Platinum card are both metal credit cards, they are worlds apart in terms of card features.
+While the Chase Sapphire Preferred card and Amex Platinum card are both metal cards, they are worlds apart in terms of card features.

 Before we dissect these cards completely, let’s take a look at the high-level benefits, rewards, and characteristics of each card.
 Note that some benefits of the Amex Platinum card require enrollment through your American Express account: